Roman Period in Hampshire’s History

 Roman sites continue to unearthed such as the one at Horndean which revealed itself to archaeologists in 2013.
 This site would have been adjacent to the Portsmouth to London road, an important Roman highway.

-The Curtis Museum in Alton is one of a number of museums in Hampshire where the visitor can explore unusual Roman artefacts found in Hampshire.
+The Curtis Museum in Alton is one of a number of museums in Hampshire where the visitor can explore unusual Roman artifacts found in Hampshire.
 Look out for Roman remains in Hampshire church yards.
-The church of St Peters in Soberton has a large rock cut Roman coffin in it’s church yard, brought here from a local field.
+The church of St Peters in Soberton has a large rock cut Roman coffin in its church yard, brought here from a local field.

 The Portable Antiquities Scheme lists a number of finds made in Hampshire.
 This scheme encourages members of the public who make finds to add them to the database.

 So as you can see, there is a host of Roman Hampshire History to access.
 We will keep adding resources as we find them so do come back and visit the site.